HAM3131/notes/politics/immigration/home.md

 ## Intro

-In media and popular discourse, immigration is a demonized subject which can be the target of a fearmongering and often used as a scapegoat for anything from unemployment to crime, and then there is also just outright racism.
+In media and popular discourse, immigration is a demonized subject which can be the target of fearmongering and often used as a scapegoat for anything from unemployment to crime, and then there is also just outright racism.
 Here I hope to do research into the various impacts of immigration.
 I want to look specifically at the economy, crime, and illegal immigration.
 I will first detail my opinion on what should be done regarding immigration before the research, and at the end I will take a look at how my outlook has changed.
 After my initial opinion, I will write a short section listing the talking points I have heard before as a place to start my research from.

 ## Opinion Before Research